 steps 10, and centered at the origin (use the two parameter constructor)

 and the other with the values entered by the user.

 - Print out each object.
 Note that you won't get any information about the

 boundary or maximum number of steps (think about what your toString

 method does), but that's ok.

-Run the program to make sure everything is correct so far.
+Compile and run the program to make sure everything is correct so far.